Supxr/qa-portfolio/Test-Cases/SauceDemo/2-Product-Page/TC_SD12_REMOVE_ITEM.md

-# Test Case: Removing Product from the Shopping Cart
+# Test Case: Removing Products from the Shopping Cart

 **Test Case ID:** TC_SD_12<br>
 **Test Objectives:** To verify that removing a product updates the `Remove` button and the shopping cart badge.<br>